bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 I suspect the :math:`{\bf z}` Gaussian latent variables are not powerful enough to encode the complexity of the CIFAR10 dataset.
-I've read somewhere that the unimodal nature of the latent variables is thought to be quite limiting, and here I guess we see that case.
-I'm pretty sure more recent research has tried to tackle this problem, look out for a post on that in the future!
+I've read somewhere that the unimodal nature of the latent variables is thought to be quite limiting, and here I guess we see that is the case.
+I'm pretty sure more recent research has tried to tackle this problem so I'm excited to explore this phenomenon more later.

 |h2| Conclusion |h2e|

 As I've been writing about for the past few posts, I'm a huge fan of scalable probabilistic models using deep learning.
 I think it's both elegant and intuitive because of the probabilistic formulation.
-Unfortunately, VAEs using Gaussians at the latent variable do have limitations, and obviously they are not quite state of the art in generative models (i.e. GANs seem to be the top dog).
+Unfortunately, VAEs using Gaussians as the latent variable do have limitations, and obviously they are not quite the state-of-the-art in generative models (i.e. GANs seem to be the top dog).
 In any case, there is still a lot more recent research in this area that I'm going to follow up on and hopefully I'll have something to post about soon.
 Thanks for reading!